collapseeee/SE102_ADT/README.md

 6. **Tutorial 6: Tree** *(Available as a PDF assignment)*
    - Covers tree structures, traversal techniques, and applications

-7. **Tutorial 7: Graph** *(Available as a PDF assignment)*
+7. **Tutorial 7: Graph Adjacency List**
-   - Introduces graphs, adjacency lists, and common graph algorithms
+   - `Main.java`: Handles user input and displays adjacency list
+   - `AdjacencyList.java`: Graph representation using HashMap
+   - Allows users to enter edges interactively and constructs an adjacency list
+   - Supports bidirectional edges and includes error handling for invalid inputs

 ### ADT Assignments
-- **Assignment 1: Vector & Stack Implementation**
+- **Assignment 1: Sorting input file**
-  - Implements Vector and Stack for data storage and retrieval
-  - Demonstrates push, pop, and search operations
+  - `Program.java`: Main class to handle input file and perform sorting by call other class method
+  - `Sorting.java`: Class to perform quick sort
+  - `Student.java`: Class to create student object

-- **Assignment 2: Queue & Linked List Implementation**
+- **Assignment 2: Text counter**
-  - Implements a custom queue and linked list
-  - Demonstrates enqueue, dequeue, insertion, and deletion
+  - `Counter.java`: Class to perform character counting, emoticon counting, palindrome counting (using stack), line counting, and token counting
+  - `Main.java`: Main class to handle input file and track for total executed time

-- **Assignment 3: Tree & Graph Implementation**
+- **Assignment 3: Infix to Postfix Convertor**
-  - Covers tree and graph concepts through Java implementation
-  - Demonstrates traversal, shortest path, and other graph operations
+  - `InfixToPostfixMain.java`: Main class to handle input file and printing output
+  - `Convertor.java`: Class to check if the given infix is valid then perform the conversion
+  - `Node.java`: Class for Stack implemented by Single Linked List
+  - `Stack.java`: Class for Stack

 ## Technologies Used
 - Java